-Writing lyrics can be intimidating.
-You know that you have something to share deep inside, but you don’t know where to start.
+Songwriting can be intimidating.
+You know that you have something to share deep inside, but you don’t know how to get started writing lyrics.

-Here are a few tips which will get you writing right away.
-We will show you how to write lyrics in no time.
+We’ve put together a few tips to help you begin the process.
 So, pull out that pen and paper, or open that notepad, and get writing!

 1. Get Personal